What do I need to do before I begin divorcing my spouse? How do I protect:

 Choose the Right Divorce Attorney

-Hiring the right divorce lawyer is an important first step in planning your divorce.
+Hiring the right divorce lawyer is an essential first step in planning your divorce.
 You should be able to:

 - Depend upon your lawyer